harryho/cc-qyl/basic-12/syllabus.md

 ##  Assessment

-* Knowledge of chosen development language – TypeScript / JavaScript
+* Knowledge of chosen development language – JavaScript

 * Design and Architecture – OOP, Functional Programming or other